TruCoder2333/Mountain_NER/README.md

 Model paramaters are pretty basic, just with a custom collating function because the sentences have varying lengtjs

-Model has 97% accuracy, precision, recall and f1 scores and seems to be working just fine as this is not a hard task in general
+Model has 97% accuracy, precision, recall and f1 scores